rnmapbox/maps/.github/ISSUE_TEMPLATE/bug_report.md

 Use [our BugReportTemplate](https://github.com/react-native-mapbox-gl/maps/blob/master/example/src/examples/BugReportTemplate.js) screens as a starting point.
 Please simplify the example as much as possible!

-Changes that a bug report will be investiagete and worked on are exponetially higher with a complete and _working_ repro BugTemplate!
+Chances that a bug report will be investiagete and worked on are exponetially higher with a complete and _working_ repro BugTemplate!

 Example:
 ```js